GRIS-UdeM/SpatGRIS/README.md

 ##### Linux

-On Linux, we use a SAF/MKL dynamic library.
-Install Intel oneAPI Math Kernel Library for your distribution, then run the following scripts :
+On Linux, we use SAF with OpenBLAS/LAPACKE.
 ```bash
 cd submodules/AlgoGRIS/build_scripts
 ./GRIS_install-safmkl-linux.sh